krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 industry and that we have used in The Polaris Advisor Program over the years.

-I am now embarking on a new phase: rebuilding a mix of open-source and proprietary tooling grounded in the principles laid out here, to replace our existing Polaris platform from the ground up.
+I am now embarking on a new phase: rebuilding a mix of open-source and proprietary tooling grounded in the principles laid out here.

 If the concepts in this document and
 [the project](https://github.com/krishnaku/pypcalc)
 are of interest, I welcome collaborators who can help pressure test and apply these ideas—and explore and understand what their limits are.

-This document, along with others on this site, is intended to provide a broad and deep foundation to support anyone who finds this prospect intriguing or exciting.
+This document, along with others on this site, are intended to provide a broad and deep foundation to support anyone who finds this prospect intriguing or exciting.

-My objective here is to develop a mathematically provable substrate for many common modeling and measurement problems in software, so that more people can extend and apply these ideas in real-world environments with greater precision, and with confidence in the validity of their measurement systems.
+My objective here is to develop a robust substrate for many common modeling and measurement problems in software, so that more people can extend and apply these ideas in real-world environments with greater precision, and with confidence in the mathematical validity of their measurement systems.

 I welcome constructive feedback and thoughtful skepticism—especially from those who can help surface areas where the approach needs refinement or may even